Heart arrhythmias are common and are usually treatable

 - Implantable cardioverter-defrillator (ICD): This is an electronic device used primarily to treat ventricular tachycardia and ventricular fibrillation – two life-threatening, abnormal heart rhythms.
 An ICD constantly monitors your heart rhythm.
 When it detects a very fast, abnormal heart rhythm, it delivers energy to the heart muscle to cause the heart to beat in a normal rhythm again.

-Surgery may be needed to correct arrhythmias that can't be controlled with medications or nonsurgical treatment methods.
+Heart surgery - Surgery may be needed to correct arrhythmias that can't be controlled with medications or nonsurgical treatment methods.
 Arrhythmia surgery may also be recommended if you need surgery such as valve or bypass surgery to correct other forms of heart disease.
 The maze and modified maze procedures are two surgeries used to correct atrial fibrillation.
 Your doctor will determine the best treatment for you and discuss these options with you, including more information about surgical treatment if it is an appropriate treatment option.

 At Novant Health, we’re dedicated to supporting you every step of the way.
 You can count on us to help you get better and stay healthy.